osrf/gazebo_tutorials/drcsim_atlas_robot_interface/tutorial.md

 # Introduction

-This package contains a library that can be used as a stand-in for the AtlasRobotInterface library.
+This tutorial demonstrates instructions to build a library that can be used as a stand-in for the Boston Dynamics AtlasRobotInterface v3.0.0 library.
 It implements the same API as that library but on the back end, instead of talking to a physical Atlas, it talks to Gazebo/DRCSim via ROS.